ppenguin/nix-dev-imgs/README.md

 The first sensible improvement would be to wrap the derivation functions themselves in a generic way and outfactor them to a "public library `flake`" that can be used as an input.
 (This should be trivial.)

+Or, instead one could first focus on doing a template, so we don't _include_ it as a library, but instead just copy it as a template?